 2 cups Yukon potatoes, scrubbed and diced into 1/2 pieces

-2 cups fresh plum tomatoes, deseeded and chopped or 1 (28 ounces can, chopped San Marzano tomatoes)
+2 cups fresh plum tomatoes, deseeded and chopped or 1 (28 ounce can of chopped San Marzano tomatoes)

 2 cups vegetable or fish broth